bank42n/sectcy/readme.md

 1. Hover over any header in **Live Preview** or **Reading View**.
 2. Click the **Select** icon (pointer) to highlight the section.
 3. Click the **Copy** icon (clipboard) to copy the section to your clipboard.

+### Merge Folder Notes

+1. Right-click on any folder in the file explorer.
+2. Select **Merge Folder Notes**.
+3. A new file named `{Folder Name}.md` (or `{Folder Name} 1.md` if it exists) will be created inside the folder, containing the content of all markdown notes in that folder, separated by double newlines.

 ## Settings